-- Pregnant women should be tested during their pregnancies.
-High lead levels in the mother hurt the unborn child. - A pinprick blood test is not enough.
+- Have your child tested right away if your home or day care has dusty windowsills and the paint is peeling. - Pregnant women should be tested during their pregnancies.
+High lead levels in the mother hurts the unborn child. - A pinprick blood test is not enough.
 They are not exact enough.
 Ask your doctor to take blood out of your child's arm, not fingertip.